nasa/cumulus-orca/README.md

 * internal_bucket - Analogous to the Cumulus internal bucket
 * protected_bucket - Analogous to the Cumulus protected bucket
 * permissions_boundary_arn - Permission Boundary Arn (Policy) for NGAP compliance
+* postgres_user_pw - password for the postgres user
+* database_host - the AWS endpoint for the database
+* database_name - the name of the database to be created for the application
+* database_app_user - the application user
+* database_app_user_pw - the password for the application user

 **Optional:**
 * prefix - Prefix that will be pre-pended to resource names created by terraform.
 Defaults to `dr`.